alexanderlobov/try-bazel/README.md

 This repo is for experimenting with bazel build system.
-I also use it to create miniman examples and reporting issues.
+I also use it to create minimal examples and reporting issues.

 This repo is used in the following issues: